microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
    The file name for the k4a library MUST be k4a.dll.

-    >**Note:** To create a Windows-only wheel, the .dll for Windows need to copied into the folder.
+    >**Note:** Python will look for "k4a.dll" in Windows to load the k4a library,
-    >Python will look for "k4a.dll" which will also load the depth engine dll.
+    >which will then load the depth engine dll.

-    >**Note:** An example of the files in _libs for Windows are:
+    >An example of the files to put in \_libs/ for Windows are:
     >- k4a.dll
     >- depthengine\_2\_0.dll